JVMartin/angel-core/README.md

 Delete all the default routes in `app/routes.php` and all the filters except for the `csrf` filter in `app/filters.php`.

+You should also delete the file `app/models/User.php`.
+You can replace it with a `.gitkeep` file for now to keep the `app/models` directory.

-Set up your database so that we can run the migrations.
+Create and configure your database so that we can run the migrations.

 Finally, issue the following artisan commands:
 ```bash